itemsapi/dashboard/README.md

 - search and manage your items
 - integrate with heroku easily

-Info from creator: this dashboard can be very powerful because it allows you to add and search / filter data instantly.
+***Info from creator***: this dashboard can be very powerful because it allows you to add and search / filter data instantly.
 Developing and maintaining it is not my top prority anyway.
 I'd like to focus on core ItemsAPI https://github.com/itemsapi/itemsapi.
 If you like UX and frontend side and want to make it more useful feel free to make contribution!
 Matt